deepgram/.github/profile/README.md

 # 👋 Hi, we're Deepgram!

-[Deepgram](https://deepgram.com/) is a foundational AI company providing the speech-to-text and language understanding capabilities you need to make your data readable and actionable by human or machines.
+[Deepgram](https://deepgram.com/) is a foundational AI company providing the speech-to-text, text-to-speech, text-to-text and language understanding capabilities you need to make your data readable and actionable by human or machines.
 # We 🤍 Developers, AI Engineers & Data Scientists

 Here are some of our favorite resources for getting started: